 Outdoors in Norfolk

-There’s around 90 miles of coast in Norfolk, so you’re never far from the beach – and when the tide’s out, there seems to be twice as much sky and sand here as almost anywhere else in the UK.
+There’s around 90 miles of coast in Norfolk, so you’re never far from the beach in this part of East Anglia – and when the tide’s out, there seems to be twice as much sky and sand here as almost anywhere else in the UK.

 You can’t go wrong if you’re hoping for somewhere to make sandcastles, but for a few of Norfolk’s best beaches with kids, don’t miss these.

 Hunstanton’s red and white striped cliffs are famous, and you’re also walking distance from a Sea Life Centre – as a bonus, it’s one of only a handful of beaches on the east coast which face west, so it’s a perfect spot to watch the sunset.

 Or Holkham beach is one of those endless unspoiled stretches of sand that are perfect for kite flying and racing along (just watch out for the naturist section).

 Dogs are also welcome on the majority of the beach off-lead, although there are restrictions during the summer to protect wildlife.

 Check out my picks for more of the best beaches in Norfolk with kids

 For more facilities, nearby Wells-next-the-Sea has a café, toilets, lifeguards… as well as some shaded dunes and tide pools to paddle in.
 The car park gets booked up fast in summer though.